MS Teams Rant

 I know Windows people who have told me this isn't a problem for them, so perhaps this is just a Linux thing (or maybe even specifically a me thing).
 In my case, my desktop Teams instance is always the preferred presence.
 What I mean is, if I have Teams running on my desktop, I will not get notifications to my phone when new notifications come in.
 They will wait until I get back to my computer and (maybe) see them.

-I have integrated exactly one external service with Teams and it was a gigantic pain in the ass.
+I have integrated exactly two external services with Teams and it was a gigantic pain in the ass to set that up.
 The way authentication and API access is handled in general involves so many more hoops to jump through.
 Take a look at any bot-type thing that offers both Teams integration and Slack integration.
 Look at the details for what it takes to install the same thing between the two platforms.
 The Slack side will be something like "Add the app to your workspace, allow it to post in your channel, done".
 On the teams side you have many more steps to get it to install in the first place.

 As an example, check out the documentation for Mio.